CopainMalin/Kmeans_temporel/README.md

 # Kmeans_temporel
-Une implémentation d'une variation temporelle du KMeans.
+A temporal variation of the KMeans.

 The project description is in the pdf (in french).
 The notebook present a use case.